incremental-design/dev-boxes/README.md

 All packages use [docker](https://www.docker.com/products/docker-desktop), [QEMU](https://formulae.brew.sh/formula/qemu) or some combination of both to build and run containrs and VMs.
 Install both before you get started.

+Dev Boxes requires node v17 or higher.
+You can check your node version with `node -v`.
+If the version number is <17, the executables in this monorepo will probably fail.

 ### Setup:

 <!-- asciicast or GIF of install prerequisites -->